devfake/vume/README.md

 POST | /user/{param} | update
 POST | /user/{param}/delete | destroy

 This resource point to the `UserController` controller.
 This is a convention.
-The framework used the parameter from `resource` and transformed it in `NameController`.
+The framework used the argument from `resource` and transformed it in `NameController`.
 Other example: `$route->resource('book')` are pointed to the `BookController`.

-If you want to call your controller something different, use the second parameter.
+If you want to call your controller something different, use the second argument.
 Don't pass a method:

 ```php
 $route->resource('lost', 'SeriesController');